Headstones in historic Black cemetery were desecrated. The recovery offers 'symbolic justice'

 On Monday, 55 gravestones that were once part of the prominent Columbian Harmony Cemetery in Washington, DC, were repatriated to a memorial park in Maryland.
 Virginia Gov. Ralph Northam, Maryland Gov. Larry Hogan, and Washington Mayor Muriel Bowser joined descendants of the deceased whose gravestones were discarded in returning them to a proper memorial site.

-The cemetery was relocated in 1960 and now serves as the site for the Rhode Island Avenue-Brentwood Metro station, and most remains were believed to be relocated to a memorial garden in Landover, Maryland.
+The cemetery was relocated in 1960 and the land upon which it once stood now serves as the site for the Rhode Island Avenue-Brentwood Metro station.
+Most remains were believed to be relocated to a memorial garden in Landover, Maryland.

 However, "in a dehumanizing act, most of the grave markers and monuments were sold for scrap or dumped for erosion-control rubble along the Potomac River," Gov. Northam's press release states.